 When I take my little one out in public I often hear the ‘Oh I miss that stage’ or ‘Enjoy them while they’re this age.’
 It makes me stop and ponder.
 Is a child getting older that bad?

-Instead of getting frustrated and wishing for a phase to end, think of each stage as having its own pros and cons.
-I’d love to have my little one talk to me and interact more with me but I also know that with that stage comes ‘I have to go pee’ when there’s no bathroom in site.
-I’ll have less free time too because they’re wandering everywhere and I can’t just sit and talk to my friend while the baby naps.
+Instead of getting frustrated and wishing for a phase to end think of each stage as having its own pros and cons.
+I’d love to have my little one talk to me and interact more with me but I also know that with that stage comes ‘I have to go pee’ when there’s no bathroom in site, less free time because they’re wandering everywhere and you can’t just sit and talk to your friend while the baby naps.

 So appreciate the positives in the stage your child is in and do your best to find strategies to deal with the down sides of the stage (like a good support network of people who’ve been there and understand).

 What do you do to soak up and appreciate all the wonderful moments in your child(ren)’s life/lives?

 May you find joy and contentment in the now of parenthood.